Who is Mike Boateng? Meet the actor Love Island Winter 2020 - Mash Viral

 Only a few days after his love island experience, Mike found himself to be Jess Gale’s eye-catcher when the twins entered the villa.

-But although Jess had tried to win him over, Mike just wanted to be with Leanne and the two have got on well ever since.
+But even though Jess had tried to win him over, Mike just wanted to be with Leanne and the two have got on well ever since.

 That was until the other night when Mike and Leanne took things slowly and didn’t want to get into their relationship.